 Green Square Library

 If you are after a unique library experience, plan a visit to the Green Square Library.
-This underground library has so much to offer kids (and adults!) including dedicated kids zone, sunken garden, take-home makerspace kits and an outside water play area!
-The library also runs school holiday workshops and story time sessions.
+This underground library has so much to offer kids (and adults!) including dedicated kids zone, sunken garden, take-home maker-space kits and an outside water play area!
+We love their school holiday workshops and story time sessions.

 Royal Botanic Gardens Sydney

-Do you have a junior green thumb in your family?
-Bring them along to inBLOOM, located in the Royal Botanic Garden Sydney.
+If you are heading to the gardens during the day take your kids to inBLOOM, located in the Royal Botanic Garden Sydney.
 Check out more than 20,000 plants on display and one of the largest living green walls in the Southern Hemisphere.

 Parsley Bay Reserve